padukadafa/weather/README.md

 # weather

-This is my my study case on Flutter.
+This is my study case with Flutter.
 I use [Open Meteo](https://open-meteo.com/) for the API

 ## Screenshots